Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 I have also conducted research into communication interventions with families of pre-school deaf children and psycholinguistic assessment of children with speech difficulties.

 I was programme director of the BSc Speech Sciences from 2009-2013 and am currently programme director of the MSc Speech and Language Sciences.
 In these roles I have implemented a range of innovations including Peer Assisted Learning, Connected Curriculum initiatives and inter-professional learning.
 I jointly led the revision of the MSc Speech and Language Sciences programme in 2015.
+Facilitating students' learning is the aspect of my job that I enjoy the most.
+I so enjoy interacting with students in large classes, tutorials and individually.

 I currently teach on these three modules of the MSc Speech and Language Sciences: